Bad Gastein ski resort

-The ski area located in the heart of Austria, is the perfect ski resort booking for skiers on all experience levels.
-With the new Ski Alliance Amadé lift ticket, there is the possibility of going on some very long day-excursions as a range of nearby resorts are covered by the same lift-pass.
+Ski Information for Bad GasteinBad Gastein ski area is located in the heart of Austria and represents the perfect ski resort booking for skiers on all experience levels.
+With the new Ski Alliance Amadé lift ticket, there is the possibility of going on some very long day-excursions as a range of nearby resorts is covered by the same lift pass.

 The Wührer's Bar is another popular destination of skiers returning from a challenging day of skiing and looking forward to unwinding at a bar with their favorite drink.
 A combination of catchy music, good drinks and an appealing ambience, the Wührer's Bar is a favorite that makes the list of almost every visitor.
 The bar turns into a club at night, with DJs from all over the world showcasing their talent.
 Pizza is served until midnight and the Wührer's bar stays open till 2am.